Time to shine: Ten MLB players who will break out in 2017

 RYON HEALY, 3B, OAKLAND ATHLETICS

 Like Gsellman, Healy was almost too good last season to make this list.
 Over 283 plate appearances, the 24-year-old hit an excellent .305/.337/.524, with 13 home runs.
 But, also like Gsellman, there’s reason to doubt those numbers.
 Healy was never considered an elite prospect by any of the major publications.
-No one thought he would thrive like this upon reaching the majors.
+No one thought he would thrive upon reaching the majors.
 So, what changed?
 Healy altered his swing, lowering his hands and focusing on keeping his bat in the zone longer.
 The result was added power.
 After hitting 10 home runs in 2015, Healy smashed 27 over three levels in 2016.
 There’s still some work to be done.
 Healy doesn’t walk much, and his 21.2 percent strikeout rate should lead to a lower batting average, but he could give the A’s above-average offensive production at third base.
 That’s a big win considering where Healy was a year ago.

 IVAN NOVA, SP, PITTSBURGH PIRATES